pydantic/pydantic-settings/docs/index.md

 git-clone - Clone a repository into a new directory

 positional arguments:
-  REPOSITORY     The repository to clone
+  REPOSITORY    The repo ...
-  DIRECTORY      The directory to clone into
+  DIRECTORY     The dir ...

 options:
-  -h, --help     show this help message and exit --local bool   When the resposity to clone from is on a local machine, bypass ... (default: False)
+  -h, --help    show this help message and exit --local bool  When the repo ... (default: False)
 """